 3. Compensation.
-In consideration for the Services to be performed, Client will pay and EDC shall accept as full compensation the fees as listed on the Estimate.
+In consideration of the mutual covenants set forth herein, Client will pay and EDC shall accept as full compensation the fees as listed on the Estimate.

 Compensation fees are non-refundable and non-cancelable.
 Unless otherwise set forth in the Estimate, Customer will have the duration of the Term to use or schedule any Professional Services after which time any remaining, unscheduled Professional Services time will be forfeited.
 In addition to paying the applicable fees, Client shall also pay all reasonable travel and out-of-pocket expenses incurred by EDC in connection with any Services rendered, unless specified otherwise in the Estimate.

 4. Ownership.
-As between the Parties all right, title and interest in and to the “Assessing and Managing Suicide Risk: Core Competence for Behavioral Health Professionals” course materials (including, but not limited to, materials related to EDC and the Suicide Prevention Resource Center) made available to Client pursuant to this Agreement (collectively, the “EDC Materials”), and all intellectual property rights therein shall remain with EDC.
+As between the Parties all right, title and interest in and to the “Assessing and Managing Suicide Risk: Core Competence for Behavioral Health Professionals” course materials (collectively, the “EDC Materials”), and all intellectual property rights therein shall remain with EDC.
 No rights or licenses are granted with respect to the EDC Materials referred to above other than those rights or licenses expressly granted in this Agreement.

 5. Client Obligations.
-The Client acknowledges and agrees that it shall be responsible for performing the following in a timely manner and will cooperate with EDC in all matters relating to the Services and, if applicable, will provide EDC (its agent, subcontractors, consultants, employees, and assignees) with access to the Client’s premises, other office accommodations, IT support, other requests, and provide such information as reasonably required by EDC to fulfill its obligations under this Agreement.
+The Client shall be responsible for performing the following in a timely manner and will cooperate with EDC in all matters relating to the Services and, if applicable, will provide EDC (its agent, subcontractors, consultants, employees, and assignees) with access to the Client’s premises, other office accommodations, IT support, other requests, and provide such information as reasonably required by EDC to fulfill its obligations under this Agreement.

 Client acknowledges and agrees that EDC’s ability to perform under this Agreement is entirely dependent upon Client’s prompt performance of its obligations, described in the Agreement, to provide materials and written approvals and/or instructions to EDC with regard to the Services.
 Any delays in Client’s performance or changes in the Services requested by Client may delay delivery of the EDC Services and result in additional fees charged to Client.

 6. Copyright and Credit.
-Client acknowledges and agrees to include the following copyright notice and credit on all published materials regarding the Project: “© Education Development Center, Inc. All Rights Reserved.”
-Client shall acknowledge Zero Suicide Institute/ AMSR and EDC as the sole developer and Owner of the Project, and this written acknowledgment shall appear on all marketing and promotional materials related to the Project.
+Client shall include the following copyright notice and credit on all published materials regarding the Project: “© Education Development Center, Inc. All Rights Reserved.”
+Client shall acknowledge Zero Suicide Institute/ AMSR and EDC as the sole developer and Owner of the EDC Materials, and this written acknowledgment shall appear on all marketing and promotional materials related to this Agreement.

 7. Force Majeure.
 EDC and Client will be excused from further performance of this Agreement if such performance is rendered impossible or unfeasible due to catastrophes, Acts of God or other major event beyond their reasonable control.
 A party affected by force majeure will take all reasonable measures to fulfill its obligations with a minimum of delay.
 It will notify the other party of such event as soon as possible and will give notice of the restoration of normal conditions as soon as possible.
 When such events have abated, the parties’ respective obligations will resume.
 If the party affected by force majeure is unable to resume its obligations hereunder within a reasonable time, either party may terminate this Agreement upon thirty days written notice to the other.

 8. Independent Contractors.
-EDC’s relationship to Client under this Agreement is that of an independent contractor.
+EDC’s relationship to Client is that of an independent contractor.
 Nothing in this Agreement is intended to constitute a partnership, agency, employer, employee or joint venture relationship between the parties.
 Neither party may incur any debts or make any commitments for the other party.